I am Dennis Ulmer, PhD student for NLP at ITU.

 I am currently a student under Christian Hardmeier at the NLPnorth group @ IT University Copenhagen and Jes Frellsen @ Technical University of Denmark (DTU).

-My current research interests include uncertainty estimation methods with application to Natural Language Processing, learning for low-resource languages, compositionality, inductive biases and much more!
+My current research interests include uncertainty estimation methods with application to Natural Language Processing, learning for low-resource languages, compositionality, generalization, and much more!

 My background includes an undergraduate degree in Computational Linguistics from the University of Heidelberg and a master's degree in Artificial Intelligence from the University of Amsterdam, where I wrote